-Overview: SIMION Version 8.1 is a software package primarily used to calculate electric fields and the trajectories of charged particles in those fields when given a configuration of electrodes with voltages and particle initial conditions, including optional RF (quasistatic), magnetic field, and collisional effects.
+Overview: SIMION is a software package primarily used to calculate electric fields and the trajectories of charged particles in those fields when given a configuration of electrodes with voltages and particle initial conditions, including optional RF (quasistatic), magnetic field, and collisional effects.
 In this, SIMION provides extensive supporting functionality in geometry definition, user programming, data recording, and visualization.
 It is an affordable but versatile platform, widely used for over 30 years to simulate lens, mass spec, and other types of particle optics systems.

-Applications: SIMION is suitable for a wide variety of systems involving 2D or 3D, static low-frequency (MHz) RF fields: from ion flight through simple electrostatic and magnetic lenses to particle guns to highly complex instruments, including time-of-flight, ion traps, quadrupoles, ICR cells, and other MS, ion source and detector optics.
+Applications: SIMION is suitable for a wide variety of systems involving 2D or 3D, static low-frequency (MHz) RF fields: from ion flight through simple electrostatic and magnetic lenses to particle guns to highly complex instruments, including time-of-flight, ion traps, RF quadrupoles, ICR cells, and other MS, ion source and detector optics.

 Audience: No program can be all things to all people.
-SIMION is aimed at a wide audience, with extensive use in both academia and industry, including by most of the major mass spec companies.
+SIMION is aimed at a wide audience, with extensive use in both academia and industry, including by most of the major mass spec manufacturers.
 SIMION is positioned as an affordable package that nevertheless provides solid implementations of many core capabilities (listed below), even a choice among multiple approaches (as when defining geometries).
 The program uses direct methods such as finite-difference that are straightforward to apply but are also optimized and extended, making SIMION suitable for a wide variety of real-world systems.
 The methods are interactive to promote understanding, allowing you to adjust parameters during the simulation and immediately visualize the resultant fields and trajectories.
 The software is programmable, allowing users to extend and automate the capabilities in novel ways.
 It is also substantially documented.
 It runs on Windows and Linux.

 Screenshots (SIMION Version 8):